untoldengine/UntoldEngine/docs/API/UsingColorManagement.md

   both the baked LUT and the `.cube` grade without duplicating the serialized scene-authored light and camera entities.
-- If the source wasn't exported with `--bake-color-management`, the engine silently falls back to its default ACES Filmic tonemap — this is not an error, and nothing needs to be toggled off manually.
+- If the source wasn't exported with `--bake-color-management`, the engine silently falls back to its native tonemap operator (ACES Filmic by default) — this is not an error, and nothing needs to be toggled off manually.
 The same applies independently to `--color-grade-lut`: no `.cube` means no creative grade, silently.
 - IBL and scene lighting are unrelated to color management — see [Use Image-Based Lighting (IBL)](UsageExamples.md#use-image-based-lighting-ibl) if a scene also needs an HDR environment; loading one does not require or